sycarion/StaffoftheXO/README.md

 Adventures can be dungeon crawls, but can also feature travelling through ancient gates to other worlds, rebuilding trade between two or more kingdoms, or saving a long-opressed people from the rule of the mad crabmen.

 ## When will it be available?
-THe goal is the fall of 2019.
+The goal is the fall of 2019.